jeffcarp/braintree-angular/README.md

 A module for using [braintree-web](https://github.com/braintree/braintree-web) in your Angular app.

-> Small disclaimer: `braintree-angular` is not an official Braintree module.
-It is meant only to be a thin layer to make working with `braintree-web` in Angular feel more natural.
+> Disclaimer: `braintree-angular` is not an official Braintree module.

 ## Install